hplt-project/data-analytics-tool/README.md

 - Volumes
   - Documents (only for monolingual documents)
   - Segments
-  - Unique segments (only for monolingual, not computed in monolingual lite stats mode)
+  - Unique segments (only for monolingual)
-  - Size in tokens (not computed in monolingual lite stats mode), of source (monolingual), or source and target (parallel)
+  - Size in tokens, of source (monolingual), or source and target (parallel)
   - Size in characters, of source (monolingual), or source and target (parallel)
   - File size, of source (monolingual), or source and target (parallel)
 - Top 10 domains (excluding subdomains) (when available), of source (monolingual), or source and target (parallel)